 Develop a placard of acceptable wind speeds and azimuths for launch day to ensure the rocket does not make contact with launch pad hardware during liftoff

-Provide launch support, monitoring live flight data and perform post-flight data reviews and investigations
+Provide launch support, monitoring live flight data and perform post-flight data reviews

 Determine requirements of control systems and perform stability assessments